 My 2022 visit and interview with owner Paul.

 According to my records, my last visit to Epic was way back in 2012, nearly ten years ago.
 In normal circumstances that’s a long time but with the current turbulence in the fireworks trade it’s an eternity.
 Heading off the M1 at junction 36 and pulling into their ample yard, things on the surface seemed the same.
 Plenty of easy parking (and a McDonalds around the corner) and one of the UK’s biggest showrooms in terms of floor space.
-The ease of shopping here is one reason it’s a popular destination for my Forum members.
+The ease of shopping here is one reason it’s a popular destination for many of my readers.

 And there was Paul, with his customary beaming smile.
 As I was to find out later though, under the surface much has changed with the trade and smiles are in short supply due to a perfect storm of pressures affecting importers like Epic.
 This wasn’t going to be my easiest interview!